 By signing the Charter UniCredit is committed to:

-Gender diversity targets in senior management
+Gender diversity goals in senior management

-Publish progress annually against these targets
+Publish progress annually against our ambitions

 Furthermore, details on the structure of UniCredit's workforce are published annually in the Group Integrated Report.

 Our Progress in 2021